Amazon has their own streaming device, the Fire TV Stick. I’m totally non-tech, but here’s my best attempt at understanding how the Fire TV Stick:

 - Dedicated remote and app for easy use—With the Amazon Fire TV Remote that comes in the box or the free app on your Android device (iOS coming soon), you have all the controls you need to easily search, navigate, and play games

-- Voice search that actually works—Simply say what you want to watch and start enjoying in seconds with the free app or Amazon Fire TV Voice Remote (sold separately)
+- Voice search that actually works—Simply say what you want to watch and start enjoying in seconds

 - Connect your small screen to your big screen— Fire TV Stick lets you fling your favorite apps to your TV to free up your small screen for other uses.
 Or mirror your phone or tablet to your TV.